bluesky-social/proposals/0004-oauth/README.md

 https://bsky.social/oauth/authorize?client_id=bsky.app&request_uri=urn%3Aietf%3Aparams%3Aoauth%3Arequest_uri%3Abwc4JK-ESC0w8acc191e-Y1LTC2
 ```

-The AS will then authenticate the user and ask him to approve the request.
+The AS will then authenticate the user and ask them to approve the request.
 Silent sign-on will only be used if the user already has a session on the AS with the same DID as the one defined in the `login_hint` parameter of the PAR request.

 Upon successful authorization by the user, the AS will issue an authorization code and redirect the user back to the client's `redirect_uri`.